 Improving the area for walking, cycling and public transport

-We've been awarded funding from the Mayor of London's Liveable Neighbourhoods initiative to improve air quality and reduce congestion around Greenwich town centre.
+We've been awarded funding from the Mayor of London's Liveable Neighbourhoods initiative to improve air quality and reduce private car use in and around Greenwich town centre.

 Reducing traffic in west Greenwich

 We want to address safety and health concerns caused by traffic on residential streets in the residential areas around Greenwich Town Centre, in particular, the area shown by the map below.
 Attempts have been made in the past to address these issues by focussing on individual streets.
 This had the unintended effect of pushing traffic onto neighbouring streets.
 We're now looking for an area-wide approach across this area to resolve the issues holistically.